Jabernathy88/kusoft-pen-pal/README.md

 ### Requirements translated into user stories

-1. As any user, I can see an index listing all Users, or I can show one User at a time, selected by id#.
+1. *(Done)* As any user, I can see an index listing all Users, or I can show one User at a time, selected by id#.
 (Index, Show)

-2. ^ Ditto for all other resources: Languages, Proficiencies, Messages.
+2. ^ Ditto for all other resources: Languages, Proficiencies, Messages. *(Done)*

-3. As any user, I can create, update, or destroy any User's record.
+3. *(Done)* As any user, I can create, update, or destroy any User's record.
 (Create, Edit, Delete)

-4. As any user, I can create, update, or destroy any Language record.
+4. *(Done)* As any user, I can create, update, or destroy any Language record.
 (Create, Edit, Delete)

-5. As any user, I can create, update, or destroy any Proficiency, and I can indicate which User owns the Proficiency by providing the User's id#.
+5. *(Done)* As any user, I can create, update, or destroy any Proficiency, and I can indicate which User owns the Proficiency by providing the User's id#.
 (Create, Edit, Delete)

-6. As any user, I can create, update, or destroy any Message, and I can indicate the Sender and Recipient by their User id#s.
+6. *(Done)* As any user, I can create, update, or destroy any Message, and I can indicate the Sender and Recipient by their User id#s.

-7. As any user, I will not be able to create or update a Message unless certain conditions are met.
+7. *(Done)* As any user, I will not be able to create or update a Message unless certain conditions are met.
 For example:

     * Alice has an English proficiency of 6.
 Bob has an English proficiency of 8.
-Alice **can** send a message to Bob in English.
+Alice **can** send a message to Bob in English. *(Done)*

     * Alice's Spanish is 4, while Bob's Spanish is 8.
-Alice **cannot** send a message to Bob in Spanish.
+Alice **cannot** send a message to Bob in Spanish. *(Done)*

     * Alice's has Japanese proficiency, but Bob does not have any proficiency in Japanese.
-Alice **cannot** send a message to Bob in Japanese.
+Alice **cannot** send a message to Bob in Japanese. *(Done)*

-9. As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.
+8. *(Incomplete)* As any user, when I request to see any Language, the system will also show the current average proficiency among all Users.

-10. As any user, I cannot delete a Language if it is referenced by a Proficiency record.
+9. *(Done)* As any user, I cannot delete a Language if it is referenced by a Proficiency record.

-11. Otherwise, I should not have trouble deleting other records.
+10. *(Done)* Otherwise, I should not have trouble deleting other records.
 (Dependent destroy)